aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 Endpoint dispatch is the process of invoking the controller action method that corresponds to the endpoint that was resolved by the endpoint routing middleware.

-The endpoint dipatch middleware is the last middleware in the pipeline that grabs the endpoint object from the http context and dispatches to particular controller action that the resolved endpoint specifies.
+The endpoint dispatch middleware is the last middleware in the pipeline that grabs the endpoint object from the http context and dispatches to particular controller action that the resolved endpoint specifies.

-Currently in version 2.2 dispatching to the action method is done in the MVC middleware at the end of the pipline.
+Currently in version 2.2 dispatching to the action method is done in the MVC middleware at the end of the pipeline.

 In the version 3.0 preview 3, the MVC middleware is removed.
 Instead the endpoint dispatch happens at the end of the middleware pipeline by default.
-Because the MVC middleware is removed, the route map configuration that is usually passed to the MVC middleware, is instead passed to the endpoint route resolution middlware.
+Because the MVC middleware is removed, the route map configuration that is usually passed to the MVC middleware, is instead passed to the endpoint route resolution middleware.

 Based on the current source code, the upcoming 3.0 final release should have a new endpoint routing middleware that is placed at the end of the pipeline to make the endpoint dispatch explicit again.
-The route map configuration will be passed to this new middlware instead of the endpoint route resolution middleware as it is in version 3 preview 3.
+The route map configuration will be passed to this new middleware instead of the endpoint route resolution middleware as it is in version 3 preview 3.

 ### Endpoint route mapping

-When we define route middlware we can optionally pass in a lambda function that contains route mappings that override the default route mapping that ASP.NET Core MVC middleware extension method specifies.
+When we define route middleware we can optionally pass in a lambda function that contains route mappings that override the default route mapping that ASP.NET Core MVC middleware extension method specifies.

-Route mappings are used by the route resolution process to match the incomming request parameters to a route specified in the rout map.
+Route mappings are used by the route resolution process to match the incoming request parameters to a route specified in the rout map.

 With the new endpoint routing feature the ASP.NET Core team had to decide which middleware, the endpoint resolution or the endpoint dispatch middleware, should get the route mapping configuration lambda as a parameter.